Krnsand/pp4-restaurants/README.md

 ### User Stories

-User stories were written together with salon owner and were all written to fit within the agile methodology.
-They have the following criteria:
+User stories were written with frequent restuarant goers in mind, as well as people how might not go out too often.
+They were all written to fit within the agile methodology and they have the following criteria:

 * title
 * clear description
 * acceptance criteria
 * tasks, when acceptance criteria alone weren't clear enough
-* story points
 * epic
 * priority (must have, should have, could have)